 Aug/Sep 2019 – Although the fascias were replaced in 2015, the plywood turned not to be marine ply and it very quickly delaminated.
 So we’ve tried again, this time with high quality marine ply, treated with preservative then 2 undercoats and 3 coats of Dulux Weathersfield.
 Time will tell if it has worked!

 All the decking was replaced and is looking great now, thanks Ivor and the team.
 The club house had a make over thanks to Joanne and team.

 The fascia boards were completed and social housing was installed for the blue tits and other small birds.
 The open day was a success with Joanne doing most of the tea and coffee making.

 May 2015 – New shed floor replaced, new clubhouse fascia boards being erected but unfortunately could not be completed as we have a blue tit’s nest in the roof space, Started on new decking for the veranda.
-Peter and Bruce have been busy tidying up the site and removing all rubbish.
+P and B have been busy tidying up the site and removing all rubbish.

-July 2014 -steps erected at the club house from material sourced from your wood.
+July 2014 -steps erected at the club house from material sourced from windfalls.

 June 2014- Replacement of the handrail around the veranda

 October 2013- New roof on clubhouse.

 Putting Nature back into Naturism since 1988